AU-ExoMars/PCOT/mkdocs/docs/gettingstarted/tutorial.md

 * At the top, the **input buttons** each open one of PCOT's input windows.
 These describe how information is read into PCOT.
-* Below this and to the left is the **node tab area**, which will be empty on startup.
-Double-clicking on a node in the graph (see below) will open a tab for that node, allowing you to view it and edit its parameters.
+* Below this and to the left is the **node area**, which will be empty on startup.
+Double-clicking on a node in the graph (see below) will open a detailed view for that node.
+You can have several views open in this area looking at different nodes, and you can undock by double-clicking on the tab at the top of the view.
-* To the right of the tab area is the **graph**.
+* To the right of the node area is the **graph**.
 This shows the nodes in the document and their connections.
 * To the right of the graph is the **palette**.
 Clicking on a button in the palette will add a node of the given type to the graph.